wddchain/wdd-wallet/wallet/documentation/Manual_for_PDF_and_ODT_export.md

 <a name="Backup">
 ###Backup your wallet
-Go to the Setting tab.
+Go to the 'Settings' tab.
 Hit the 'Backup and Restore' button.
 Hit the 'Show Words' button to show the 24 words.
 Write the words down, and save the paper.*